project-gemmi/gemmi/docs/analysis.rst

 - two `ResidueSpan`\ s,
 - polymer type (to avoid determining it when it's already known).
-  The information whether it's protein or nucleic acid is used during sequence alignment (to detect gaps between residues in the polymer -- it helps in rare cases when the sequence alignment alone is ambiguous), and it decides whether to use Cα or P atoms (see the next point),
+  The information of whether it's a protein or nucleic acid is used during sequence alignment (to detect gaps between residues in the polymer -- it helps in rare cases when the sequence alignment alone is ambiguous), and it decides whether to use Cα or P atoms (see the next point),